 We define ARR as the annualized value of all recurring subscription contracts with active entitlements as of the end of the applicable period, and in the case of our consumption-based customers, the annualized value of their last three months spend.
 For our monthly customers, we calculate ARR according to the annualized value of their last months spend.
 Relationships with large enterprise customers lead to scale and operating leverage in our business model, as large enterprise customers present a greater opportunity for us to sell additional usage and modules because they have larger budgets, a wider range of potential use cases, and greater potential for expanding to other products in our offering.
 As such, we count the number of customers contributing \$100,000 or greater ARR as a measure of our ability to scale with our customers and attract large enterprise customers to our product offerings.
 For each applicable financial reporting period, we calculate revenue from customers with \$100,000 or greater ARR by aggregating the quarterly revenue attributable to such customers within such period.
-Customers with \$100,000 or greater ARR represented 90% and 89% of revenue for the three months ended April 30, 2024 and 2023, respectively.
+For the three and nine months ended 2024 and 2023, customers with \$100,000 or greater ARR represented 89% of revenue for the three months ended October 31, 2024 and 2023, respectively.